-AAs/DTs should have imposed provisional bar exams, notified students and submitted the appropriate forms to Registry and the Senior Adviser.
+AAs/DTs should have imposed provisional bar exams, notified students and submitted the appropriate forms to ssc.exambarring@lse.ac.uk.
 Under certain circumstances, requests for provisional bars may be made in the Lent Term, normally up until the end of Week 3.

-Lent Term - by end of week 10
+Lent Term - by end of week 10:

 AAs/DTs should monitor condition deadlines and take appropriate action according to stages 2 and 3 above and notify the students, Registry and the Senior Adviser.
-In particular, for those students who have failed to comply with conditions it is often useful to set further conditions to be completed by the beginning of the Summer Term
+In particular, for those students who have failed to comply with conditions it is often useful to set further conditions to be completed by the beginning of the Summer Term.

-Summer Term - by the end of Week 1:
+Lent Term - by the end of Week 11:

-AAs/DTs should lift or enforce provisional examination bars according to stage 3 above, notifying the students, Registry and the Senior Adviser.
+AAs/DTs should lift or enforce provisional examination bars according to stage 3 above, notifying the students and ssc.exambarring@lse.ac.uk